Colorado Territorial Notary, Eugene Weston, 1862

 In 1878 he engaged in the real estate business, and in 1881 organized the Colorado Pioneers’ society of Fremont County, being elected secretary.

 In 1882 he was appointed a commissioner to collect the minerals of that county for exhibition at Denver.

 Feb.
 25. 1884, he married Miss Nellie Pearson of Manchester, N. H. He was one of the promoters of the county Horticultural society and was its secretary.

 Grand Canon Plaster & Cement Company

-In 1890 he was chief organizer and is vice-president of the Grand Canon Plaster & Cement company, to utilize the immense deposit of gypsum and alabaster east of Canon City, spending the summer in developing this the most wonderful deposit of alabaster in the world.
+In 1890 he was the chief organizer and vice-president of the Grand Canon Plaster & Cement company, to utilize the immense deposit of gypsum and alabaster east of Canon City, spending the summer in developing this the most wonderful deposit of alabaster in the world.

 The foregoing rapid epitome indicates an extremely active, useful and eventful life, his connection with the primary stages of Pueblo history being especially interesting.

 History of the State of Colorado, Embracing Accounts of the Pre-historic Races and Their Remains: